ptr727/PlexCleaner/README.md

 ## Release Notes

+- Version 2.3.6
+  - Added `ProcessOptions:RestoreFileTimestamp` JSON option to restore the media file modified time to match the original value.
+  - Fixed media tool logic to account for MWV files with cover art, and added `wmv3` and `wmav2` codecs to be converted.
-- Version 2.3.3
+- Version 2.3.5
+  - Deprecation warning for `--mediafiles` option taking multiple paths, instead use multiple invocations.
+    - Old style: `--mediafiles path1 path2`
+    - New style: `--mediafiles path1 --mediafiles path2`
-  - Added `removesubtitles` command to remove all subtitles, useful when the media contains annoying forced subtitles containing ads.
+  - Added `removesubtitles` command to remove all subtitles, useful when the media contains annoying forced subtitles with ads.
 - Version 2.3.2
   - Warn when the HDR profile is `Dolby Vision` (profile 5) vs. `Dolby Vision / SMPTE ST 2086` (profile 7).
     - Unless using DV capable hardware, profile 5 may play but will result in funky colors on HDR10 hardware.